baylahnm/nbcon-v0/docs/subscription/Subscription & Billing (v1.0).md

 ## 💳 Overview

-NBCON PRO's **Subscription & Billing layer** links Stripe's financial engine with Supabase's access model, keeping user entitlements in perfect sync with real-time payment events.
+nbcon.ai's **Subscription & Billing layer** links Stripe's financial engine with Supabase's access model, keeping user entitlements in perfect sync with real-time payment events.

 **This document is the authoritative source for SAR pricing, Stripe IDs, and entitlements.**